Canada Visa and Passport Requirements

-If you wish to extend your stay as a visitor, you must apply to the nearest Canada Immigration Centre or online at least 30 days before the expiry of the visitor visa.
+If you wish to extend your stay as a visitor, you must apply to the nearest Canada Immigration Centre or online before the expiry of the visitor visa.
 The cost to extend a visitor visa is C$100.

 Entry with children

-If travelling with children under 18 of whom you are not the legal parent or guardian, you are advised to bring a signed letter authorising entry into Canada from the child’s parent or guardian.
-If you are the child’s only parent or guardian, it’s recommended that you bring documents showing this.
+If travelling with children under 18 or 19 (depending on province) of whom you are not the legal parent or guardian, you are advised to bring a signed letter authorising entry into Canada from the child's parent or guardian.
+If you are the child's only parent or guardian, it's recommended that you bring documents showing this.

 Entry with pets